Samson and Delilah (2009 film): Reception

+Critical response

-Based on 48 reviews, the film held a 94% Fresh rating on the film review aggregator Rotten Tomatoes in 2009, with an average rating of 7.8/10.
+Based on 56 reviews, the film held a 95% Fresh rating on the film review aggregator Rotten Tomatoes in 2009, with an average rating of 7.8/10.
 The critical consensus states that "Alternately beautiful and heartrending, Samson and Delilah is terrifically acted and shot, and presents a complex portrait of what it means to be Australian."
+On Metacritic the film has a score of 75% out of 10 critics, indicating generally favourable reviews.

 Samson and Delilah received five stars from both Margaret Pomeranz and David Stratton on At The Movies, and was the only film to receive such a rating from the hosts in 2009.

 Craig Mathieson of SBS awarded the director's debut feature film four stars out of five, commenting that "the picture has an intrinsic sweetness, a genuine belief in the power of an individual’s love, but it is offset by a brutal worldview."

 Accolades

 The film competed in the Un Certain Regard section at the 2009 Cannes Film Festival, winning the Caméra d'Or ('Gold Camera Award' for best first feature film) at the 2009 Cannes Film Festival.

-The film also won the Asia Pacific Screen Award for Best Film in 2009.
+The film won the Asia Pacific Screen Award for Best Film in 2009.

+It won the Jury Grand Prix, Best feature film, at the 2009 Rencontres internationales du cinéma des Antipodes (Antipodean Film Festival) at Saint-Tropez, France.

 Screen Australia announced on 29 September 2009 that the film had been nominated as Australia's official entry in the Academy Awards Best Foreign Language Film category.